rebpf/rebpf/README.md

 For more details see [rebpf](./rebpf).

-## rebpf is not RedBPF
-Even if the distance of the name between rebpf and [RedBPF](https://github.com/redsift/redbpf) is very small, this library (rebpf) is a new indipendent project that has nothing to do with RedBPF Rust library.

 ## Usage
 To create your first ebpf program with rebpf library you can copy and rename an [empty_project template](./examples/empty_project) and edit it changing <your_project_name>/src/kern.rs and <your_project_name>/src/user.rs files.